TOBAR NA GAEDHILGE 1.13

 • What Gaelic texts can be searched

-• Requesting Gaelic words
+• Requesting Gaelic forms

 • Searching in other languages